souravsaha/licqa/README.md

 ## Dataset download

 Download the question sets and corpora from https://quest.mpi-inf.mpg.de/.
 Create a folder with name 'Data' and place all the corpora and QA files there.
 Download the TREC question type classification data from https://cogcomp.seas.upenn.edu/Data/QA/QC/.
-Training set 5(5500 labeled questions)
+Use Training set 5(5500 labeled questions) for training purpose.